How the pandemic has changed the business landscape

 The first and most noticeable change that the pandemic brought about was the widespread adoption of remote working.
 As health concerns necessitated lockdowns and social distancing measures, businesses had to quickly adapt their operations to allow employees to work from home.

-Sujet a lire : Growth strategies for online businesses
+A voir aussi : Growth strategies for online businesses

 This change was facilitated by advancements in digital technology, which made it possible for employees to collaborate virtually and stay connected despite the physical distance.
 Video conferencing platforms and project management tools saw a surge in usage, as they became critical to maintaining business continuity.